-No. The AMR computer software is especially written for the City of Redmond.
+No. The AMI computer software is especially written for the City of Redmond.
 The data collection equipment is set up by meter model and serial number and each meter is added to the system by serial number and location.
 Electronic meter readings should correspond exactly to those numbers displayed on the meter.

 Will the City still continue to do service inspections?